Sunday 25th November

 Despite them telling me I was fat and disfigured, I actually had quite a nice afternoon.
 If I’m honest, it’s probably because they were paying me attention.

-I figured the deadline would put a rocket under the girls, so conversation turned to what we wanted to do before we left Melbourne.
-I was all for some last-minute culture whilst they both wanted a bit of waxing.
+As I hoped it would, the deadline has put a rocket under the girls, so conversation turned to what we wanted to do before we leave Melbourne.
+I was all for a bit of culture.
+They wanted a bit of waxing.

 “I need to get me downstairs sorted before Sydney,” said Bev.
 “It’s getting a bit wild.
-I got out the shower this morning and thought I was wearing shorts.”
+I got out the shower this morning and thought I was wearing little brown shorts.”

 “But they don’t even look gay!”
-Rachel snapped, her eyes narrowing suspiciously as she clocked them disappearing into the toilet together.
+Rachel snapped, her eyes narrowing suspiciously as they disappearing into the toilet together.

 “Where did you say you met them?”

-“They were in the bleaching room having their bums done.”
+“They were in the bleaching room having their bums done.
+I made a joke about them changing their ring tone.”

 She was fuming.
 “Why do ya have to spoil everything?
-Not everyone is a bleeding bender.”
+Not everyone is a bleeding bumder.”

-I’ve never forgotten that little statistic, mainly because it was the only reference to ‘the dark side’ in our entire sex education class and I’d grabbed at it with both hands.
+Although, there are more gays about than most people realise.
+One in eight was the estimate when I was at school and I’m sure it’s gone up since.
+I’ve never forgotten that little statistic, mainly because it was the only reference to homosexuality in an entire term of sex education classes and I’d grabbed at it with both hands.
 My old teacher had blurted out a few words from a book, red-faced, before showing us a video of a bearded man with syphilis.

 “It is estimated that one in eight men and women are homosexual.”

 That was it.
 Nothing L, G, B, or T at all, and if you were that one in eight, like me, you were going to have to figure it all out for yourself.
 Even that single sentence had caused a scandal at the time, as there’d been eight of us around the table.
 We’d eyed each other suspiciously until I pointed at Stinky Matt and told everyone it was him.
-I’ve always felt guilty about that, especially as I’d run straight to my girlfriend’s house to imagine her brother naked.
+I’ve always felt guilty about that, especially as I’d run straight to my girlfriend’s house after where I’d imagined her brother naked.

-After dinner, Stu and Graham politely turned down Rachel’s subtle offer of ‘a nightcap’ (she even used air quotes) and headed back to their shared apartment.
+After dinner, Stu and Graham politely turned down Bev’s subtle offer of ‘a nightcap’ (she even used air quotes) and headed back to their shared room.

 “Oh well, it’s probably just as well,” Rachel grimaced, limping a little as we headed back to the hostel.
 “That waxing proper chapped me lips.”